markijzerman/audiophotobook/README.md

 This is a starting point to experiment with new ways of telling stories and an exploration into creating very small/thin embedded audio applications.

 ### Notes
+- The mijstartup.service must go in the systemd directory and be initiated as follows: http://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/ (from Step 3 on)
 - In the "notes" folder there are logs I keep on setting up the Pi, what I run in to with the lasercutter, et cetera.
 - The pHAT DAC can easily be swapped out for some speaker HATs, such as this nifty Speaker Bonnet: https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/overview